 - Don’t leave your laptop plugged in and charging overnight or when you go to work

 In laptop battery lawsuits, several parties are often named as defendants.
 The lithium ion battery manufacturer, as well as the product manufacturer (if different) can both be held liable if they may have been aware of the issue, or could have easily prevented the problem.

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Dell laptop battery lawsuits.
-We are handling individual litigation nationwide and currently accepting new fire and explosion cases in all 50 states.
+We are handling individual litigation nationwide and currently handling lawsuits in all 50 states.

-Free Case Evaluation: Again, if your Dell laptop battery overheated, caused a fire or exploded, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you were injured after your Dell laptop battery overheated, caused a fire or exploded, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a suit and our law firm can help.